mhbeals/scissorsandpaste/Individual MD Entries/1793-12-13_Glasgow Advertiser_371.md

                     this commonwealth, a gentleman of a benevolent disposition, an improved mind, a sound understanding, and an honest heart.
 Died, on Friday evening, after a short illness, with the present maligant fever at Mrs. Grant's,–Mr Chase a yong gentleman of respectable connections of Baltimore.
 Winchester, *Sept*.
 20. Extract of a letter from our correspondent at ???Creek Territory, South of the Ohio, dated Sept.
 4. "Times here were but a gloomy aspect.
 The ???le daily harassed by the Indians.
-On teh 27th of August a party, consisting of about 300, killed Lieut.
-Janks Tedford, of the United States troops, and a Mr. JAckson, as they were gathering corn in a field for their horses, near Henry's stations–Tehy have lately burnt many houses on the Nine Mile, and destroyed a prodigious quantity of wheat, rye and corn.
+On the 27th of August a party, consisting of about 300, killed Lieut.
+Janks Tedford, of the United States troops, and a Mr. JAckson, as they were gathering corn in a field for their horses, near Henry's stations–They have lately burnt many houses on the Nine Mile, and destroyed a prodigious quantity of wheat, rye and corn.
 WE hope Governor Blount on his return to this territory, will be invested with power to desstroy these barbarous tribes." *From the same, dated Sept*.
 14. "On the 30th of August, some Indians killed one young woman and scalped another, in Washington county; and on the 5th instant, a part of them